 The City of Ferndale, a Tree City USA designated community, prides itself on maintaining a healthy urban forest.
-The current urban canopy cover for the city is 30%, with a goal of achieving 40%.
-To improve our canopy, the City has created a variety of programs—including a community tree planting program, tree maintenance program, and updates to some ordinances and polices—to ensure safe, healthy tree coverage now and into the future.
+The current urban canopy cover for the City is 30%, with a goal of achieving 40%.
+To improve our canopy, the City has created a variety of programs—including a community tree planting program, tree maintenance program, and updates to some ordinances and policies—to ensure safe, healthy tree coverage now and into the future.

 To learn more about the trees in your neighborhood or community, visit the TreeKeeper map and database.

 Tree assessments for 2022's urban canopy are currently underway.
 The Public Works Department will be assessing the northeast quadrant of the City this winter.

 Want to contribute to Ferndale’s Urban Tree Canopy?
 Ferndale residents and business owners can purchase trees to be planted in the public right of way (between the sidewalk and the street) through the City's tree purchasing program.

 Community tree plantings occur annually in the spring.
 You can request a tree using our online form.
 After submitting the form, the Department of Public Works will contact you for billing information and to schedule delivery/planting of your tree.
 The DPW has a set number of trees they will be able to plant in the spring of 2023, once those spots have been filled the link for tree requests will stop working.
 All trees are sourced from local, licensed nurseries, and come with a one-year warranty.

 Interested in purchasing and planting your own tree?
 No problem!
 Please fill out this Tree Permit for that work before planting.